 Organ Pipe Cactus National Monument

-Discover the only place in the United States where the organ pipe cactus grows wild.
-Visit Arizona's Organ Pipe Cactus National Monument.
+Visit the only place in the U.S. where organ pipe cactus grows in the wild.

 On April 13, 1937, President Franklin D. Roosevelt established Organ Pipe Cactus National Monument, an area spanning more than 330,000 acres of the Sonoran Desert in southwestern Arizona.
 Home to over 2,000 different species of plants, 300 species of birds, and 100 species of reptiles and amphibians, it is the only place in the United States where you can see the organ pipe cactus in abundance.